cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/cloud-storage.md

 When tenancies are initially created, we will resize the created share to match the quota for the tenancy.

-To avoid having to do this, you can use an Azimuth [Workstation](platform-in-depth-workstation), or [Slurm cluster](platform-in-depth-slurm) where the share will be mounted under `/project/` on each platform.
+To avoid having to mount the fileshare yourself, you can use an Azimuth [Workstation](platform-in-depth-workstation), or [Slurm cluster](platform-in-depth-slurm) where the share will be mounted under `/project/` on each platform.
 Note that this share can be mounted in multiple places at once, allowing cross-platform data sharing.

 We are currently working on adding fileshares as a CSI backend for Kubernetes persistent volumes (PVs) and allowing resizing, and surfacing information on the share through Azimuth.